imaginary-institute/hybrid-learning-design-toolkit/00-orientation-support-tools/hybrid-learning-implementation-level-cards.md

 You might operate at different levels across different dimensions, or even use different levels for different activities within a single course.
 The goal is to match your approach to your current capacity while maintaining educational effectiveness.

-## How These Guides Connects to the Toolkit

-This guide works as a companion to several key components:

-- **Hybrid Teaching Compass**: After completing your self-assessment, use this guide to understand what your readiness profile means in practical terms
-- **Decision Tree for Starting Dimension**: Once you've identified where to begin, this guide shows you what to expect at your recommended implementation level
-- **Dimension-Specific Tools**: Each tool in the three dimensions includes implementation level indicators—this guide explains what those levels mean
-- **Quick Wins Guides**: The quick wins are organized by implementation level; this guide helps you understand why certain activities are suggested for your level